Schweizer SGS 1-26: Records & badges

 The 1-26 has been seen as a challenging aircraft to set records in and to achieve FAI soaring badges, given its low glide performance.

 Rose Marie Licher set the US National Feminine distance record of 273.28 miles while flying a 1-26.
 Jean Arnold set the US National Feminine goal record of 96.4 miles in a 1-26.

 US pilot Wally Scott flew a distance of 443.5 miles in a 1-26.

 Among other US pilots Tom Knauff and Bill Creary earned all three of their diamond badges in 1-26s.

+US pilot Daniel Sazhin completed a 1000 kilometer diploma flight in a 1-26E in 2016.
+He flew a total of 1034 kilometers (642.5 miles) in 11 hours and 6 minutes.

 In 1969 a 1-26 Sweepstakes was organized by the 1-26 Association and sponsored by Schweizer Aircraft.
 The seven-month contest held across the US and Canada encouraged pilots to earn badges in the 1-26 to be eligible for prizes.
 These included 28 barographs as well as trophies.
 The contest resulted in many badges earned as well as three flights over 300 miles (486 km).
 Canadian Harold Eley earned all three Diamonds in a 1-26.